 More Than One Needs to Know :)

 Who am I?
 For the last four decades, I have been called Nipun Mehta.
 As such, science tells me I'm 99.9% empty space and 0.1% vibration in constant flux.
 So, technically, I am seeker of an answer to this very question.

 What have I done in life?
 In junior high, I had a paper route.
 By high school age, my goal in life was to either become a tennis pro or a Himalayan Yogi.
 My 17th year transformed me in ways I can't describe in a sentence.
 After that, I got a degree from UC Berkeley in Computer Science and Philosophy.
 A job at Sun Microsystems in my third year of college gave me more money than I needed.
 So I started to give it away.
 As money ran out, I started to give time; and as time ran out, I gave myself.
-By 1999, those experiments in gifting birthed ServiceSpace -- which has now mushroomed into an ecosystem of 500 thousand members. [ personal bio ]
+By 1999, those experiments in gifting birthed ServiceSpace -- which has now mushroomed into an ecosystem of 1.5 million members. [ personal bio ]

 What was the pilgrimage about?
 Six months into our marriage, my wife and I embarked on an open-ended walking pilgrimage across India to "use our hands to do random acts of kindness, use our heads to profile inspiring people, and use our hearts to cultivate truth."
 We ate whatever food was offered and slept wherever place was offered.
 After 1000 kilometers, we ended up at a monastery where we mostly meditated for the next three months.
 That whole year radically deepened the values with which we wanted to carry ourselves.